Noise emissions are often undesirable by-products of many activities, regardless of their level of industrialization.

 The noise diminution of these equipments necessitated the construction of metallic soundproof buildings, based on modular soundproofing pannels, integrating particular functionalities in terms of dismountability of the partitions for the maintenance and in terms of ventilation (with silencers), the structural dimensioning having integrated the site constraints (seismic and meteorological risks).

-The requirements for quality, for respect of short delivery time and for documentation in connection with the construction of these noise diminution devices at a major chemical site required particularly rigorous project management.
+The requirements for quality, for respect of short delivery time and for documentation in connection with the construction of these noise diminution devices at a major chemical site required particularly rigorous project management in a noise emissions limitation context particularly ambitious.